Skip to main content

 • Is open-source, and thus can pave the way to standardization, and possibly be modified (or forked) in case of special needs

-and the "law and order" aspect of relational databases
+and the discipline of relational databases

 Currently, it’s being distributed as part of the open-source project BrainAnnex.org, but it can be used independently as well.